MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 **Acoustics**

 For this section, you will need a special praat script saved in the MontrealCorpusTools/SPADE GitHub repository which takes a few spectral measures (including COG and spectral slope) for a given segment of speech.
 With this script, ISCAN will take these measures for each sibilant in the corpus.
-A link is provided below, please save the <code>sibilant_jane_optimized.praat</code> file to your computer: `Praat script`_
+A link is provided below, please save the ``sibilant_jane_optimized.praat`` file to your computer: `Praat script`_

 From the Enrichment View, press the 'Custom Praat Script' button under the 'Acoustics' header.
 As usual, this will bring you to a new page.
 First, upload the saved file 'sibilant_jane_optimized.praat' from your computer using 'Choose Praat Script' button.
-Under the **Phone class** dropdown menu, select <i>sibilant</i>.
+Under the **Phone class** dropdown menu, select *sibilant*.

 Finally, hit the 'Save enrichment' button, and 'Run' from the Enrichment View.